 The mixing of gases and meltwater during the sample transfer from the melt head to the laser spectrometer induces a CFA experimental smoothing of the signal.
-The extent of the CFA-based damping was determined for each analytical campaign
+The extent of the CFA-based damping was determined for each analytical campaign by performing step tests, i.e., switches between two synthetic mixtures of degassed DI water and synthetic air standards of

-- by performing step tests, i.e., switches between two synthetic mixtures of degassed DI water and synthetic air standards of different $CH_4$ concentrations (Stowasser et al., 2012, see SI Sect.
+- different CH4 concentrations (Stowasser et al., 2012, see SI Sect.
 1.9).
 A cut-off wavelength can be defined as the wavelength of a sine signal experiencing a 50% attenuation in amplitude.
 Cut-off wavelengths ranged from 15.0 cm during the DRI 2013 campaign (when using Membrana Micromodule degasser) to 1.6 cm during IGE 2017 campaign (Table S2).
-Lower cut-off - 225 using an optimized Idex Transfer-Line degasser instead of Membrana Micromodule degasser (1 and 5 ml internal volume, respectively)
+Lower cut-off wavelengths were obtained by limiting system dead volume, most notably by reducing the debubbler internal volume and by using an optimized Idex Transfer-Line degasser instead of Membrana Micromodule degasser (1 and 5 ml internal volume, 225 respectively) - 2.2.8 Data processing